-flown in an East-West direction.
-The first strip is flown back and forth.
+Data for flights 1 and 2, which are used within this paper, were acquired with a Wild RC30 camera, equipped with a 150 mm lens.
+They are composed of three blocks whose structure is shown in Figure 2, Figure 3 and Figure 4.
+The 1:5000 block has three ordinary parallel strips covering a part of the test site, flown in an East-West direction.
+The first strip, once completed, is immediately re-flown in reverse.
 There are two cross strips, at the head and tail of the block; each of them is re-flown in reverse at the end.
-The alongtrack overlapping is 60%, while the across-track one is 30%.
+The along-track overlapping is 60%, while the across-track one is 30%.
 The number of images taken is around 140.